Course Outline

 2

-Demonstrate capacity to identify and explore relevant concepts from the course that inform context responsive and anti-oppressive ethical practice.
+Demonstrate a developed capacity to identify and explore relevant concepts from the course that inform context responsive and anti-oppressive ethical practice.

 3